Ninoh-FOX/OpenRGH/README.md

 ## Instructions:<br>
-1. Place in /media/data/apps or /media/sdcard/apps
+1. Place the update opk file in /media/data/apps or /media/sdcard/apps
 2. Run from gmenu2x (not currently working in gmenunx)
 3. allow process to complete
 4. Reboot